-Author Jim Thompson created some of the darkest of pulp crime fiction to ever land between the covers of a greasy paperback left in a two bit diner on a dark rain soaked night.
+Author Jim Thompson created some of the darkest pulp crime fiction ever to land between the covers of greasy paperbacks left in two bit diners on dark rain soaked nights.
 He was a writer whose tales were filled with sleazy grifters and psychopaths.
-An alcoholic in real life, Thompson’s works featured characters that drank too much booze, like it was a life saving device or a device to run away from life.
+An alcoholic himself, Thompson’s works featured characters that drank too much booze, like it was a life-saving device.

 The kidnapping plan goes into overdrive but Collie, we begin to sense, is not as “slow” as we, and the other characters, are led to believe.
 Collie suspects Uncle Bud’s plan includes sacrificing him to the law and splitting the ransom money between himself and Fay or even maybe by himself.

 Some viewers have complained the film moves at too slow a pace; however, this is really a movie about characters and not as much about plot.
 Yes, there is little action, but there is plenty of suspense and tension.
 A lot is going on, plenty of it is visual.
 Read the facial expressions of one character toward the other.
 Trust is not a word any of these characters have in their vocabulary.
 The final part of the film is superbly done with a flawlessly constructed series of events leading to our three leads final destiny.

 There is a subplot involving one Doc Goldman, whom Collie meets in a diner.
 The Doc, correctly surmises, Collie has run away from a mental ward.
 The Doc attempts to help Collie, wants him to go back to the hospital or at least stay away from Fay.
 Doc is a decent fellow, the only one in a film filled with slime.
 Sadly, he will meet an undeserved tragic end.